 I left Siem Reap richer and happier that I had the chance to walk through beautiful places I did not know before I came here.
 The archaeological complex of Angkor Wat has revealed a face of Cambodia totally unknown to me.
 After many days in which our feet did not stand, tired to wake up at early hours to reach as many tourist attractions as possible, we waited with the excitement of childhood the moment we reached the sea 🙂 we missed water.

 To cross the distance from Siem Reap to Sihanoukville, we had two options: by bus, but this involved 12-14 hours of travel, or by plane and within an hour we would be at the beach.
 For comfort and time, we chose the second variant, and a propeller plane took us to the sunny beaches of Cambodia.

 Sihanoukville Harbor Town is known for its fine white sandy beaches and is surrounded by exotic islands with spectacular landscapes.
 The most famous beaches are Occheuteal, Otres – which has over 4 km, Socha, Independence, Hawaii, Serendipity.
 We chose to stroll in Otres Beach 2, being an area with a beautiful white beach and less frequented by noisy tourists.

 From the little Sihanoukville airport we took a taxi along with two tourists walking in the same direction with us.
 I was surprised that the majority of taxis waiting in the airport parking were luxury cars.
-We paid $10, and when I was getting more comfortable we got to the bungalow complex, and soon we were watching the two-step away of the bungalow entrance pool 🙂
+We paid $10, and when I was getting more comfortable we got to the Harmony Home, a very beautiful bungalow complex, and soon we were watching the two-step away of the bungalow entrance pool 🙂

 We checked in and we immediately left to become friends with the beach and the sea that waited for us like this.